david-schmidt/adt/adt/trunk/target/sscgs/readme.txt

                                 * * *

-What's new in version
+What's new in version 2.4 March 2010:

- - Bug fix to allow Laser 128 machines to run at 115.2kbps
+ - Fix to allow Laser 128 machines to run at 115.2kbps
+ - Fix slot scan for Franklin Ace 500 computers

 What's new in version 2.3 February 2009: